 While browsing through my collection of quick poker tips at my online poker university (MCU), it occurred to me that most readers have never seen any of them.
 Why not simply present a list all in one place?

-But today, I’m just providing 10 of the tips, beginning with the most recent ones and working back in time to the beginning.
-I’ll continue the process in the future.
-I have enhanced many of the tips for this presentation.
+But today, I’m just providing 10 of the tips in Part 1, with a link to 12 more in Part 2 at the bottom.
+We’ll start with the most recent ones and work back in time to the beginning.
+I’ve enhanced many of the tips for this presentation.
 Here goes…

 When to hesitate